YanisBenekaa/panterest/readme.md

 php bin/console doctrine:migrations:migrate
 ```

-If everything is working, you can go the different interfaces of the services of the application.
+If everything is working, you can open the different interfaces of the application.

-http://127.0.0.1:8741 to go to the web application.
+- http://127.0.0.1:8741 to open the web interface.

-http://127.0.0.1:8089 to go to the phpmyadmin application.
+- http://127.0.0.1:8089 to open the phpmyadmin interface.

-http://127.0.0.1:8081 to go to the maildev application.
+- http://127.0.0.1:8081 to open the maildev interface.